 - FDA regulation – Pathways and times to approval for drugs, devices and biologics

-- Spinouts & licensing – Creating intellectual property and obtaining rights to fields of use
+- Spinouts & licensing – Creating intellectual property and licensing rights to fields of use

-- Financing – Cover the basics plus negotiating investment, valuation, dilution, options
+- Financing – The basics plus bootstrapping, valuation, venture capital and acquisitions

 - Biotech business models -- Learn the 8 biotech business models and risk/reward of each

-- Business development – Analyze/value the acquisition of a license or a corporate entity
+- Business development – Analyze/value a license or corporate acquisition

 By the end of this course, you will be able to:

-- Conceive of low-risk products using disruptive technologies for new and unserved markets
+- Utilize potentially disruptive technologies for solutions to problems in new and unserved markets

-The course is structured, yet informal, and engages students in workshop fashion.
+The format is highly interactive and informal, engaging students in workshop fashion.
 Most classes start with a discussion of the materials followed by a group exercise and conclude with a team presentation of a Harvard Business School biotech case.
 Projects measure and enhance your entrepreneurial abilities, interpersonal team skills, written communications and oral presentation abilities.
+Assessment is by two brief quizzes, demonstrated in-class knowledge of the course material, a one-page memo (with backup) analyzing a new venture, a HBS case analysis/presentation and a final team project presentation to a panel.

 All course materials are included in the course fee.